Our Services

 Root Canals (Root Canal Therapy)

-Root canal therapy is a dental procedure designed to save and repair a tooth that is severely infected or damaged.
-This treatment involves removing the damaged pulp (the innermost part of the tooth), cleaning and disinfecting the inner chambers, and then sealing the tooth to prevent further infection.
+Root canal therapy is a procedure to save and repair a tooth that is severely infected or damaged.

 Indications for Root Canal Therapy